immfly/flights-map/README.md

 You can optionally specify a custom global configuration.
 This is the default configuration:
 ```
 {
-  mapContainerId: 'map', // The id of the map container on the custom element
+  mapContainerId: 'map', // The id of the map container on the custom element.
-  linesArc: -0.7, // Angle of the lines curve on the map
+  linesArc: -0.7, // Angle of the lines curve on the map.
-  shouldAnimateFlyingState: true, // * Optional.
-If it setted to true, the aircrafts and the airports with flights in state FLYING will be animated with a glow effect.
   globalFlightsState: 0.5, // The value of this can be between 0 and 1.
 It specifies the position of the aircraft on the line flight.
 For example, 0 will be at the begining of the line and 1 at the end.
   colors: {
-    land: '#BDBDBD', // Specifies the colors of the land
+    land: '#BDBDBD', // Specifies the colors of the land.
-    background: '#F5F5F5', // Specifies the color of the map background
+    background: '#F5F5F5', // Specifies the color of the map background.
-    aircrafts: '#000000', // Specifies a global color for aircrafts wich flight has no color
+    aircrafts: '#000000', // Specifies a global color for aircrafts wich flight has no color.
-    lines: '#000000', // Specifies a global color for lines wich flight has no color
+    lines: '#000000', // Specifies a global color for lines wich flight has no color.
-    cities: '#000000' // Specifies a global color for cities wich flight has no color
+    cities: '#000000' // Specifies a global color for cities wich flight has no color.
   },
   zoomedContinent: null, // Specifies default bounding boxes to initialize the map.
-You can use 'europe', 'asia', 'oceania', 'africa', 'north_america' or 'south_america'
+You can use 'europe', 'asia', 'oceania', 'africa', 'north_america' or 'south_america'.
   dataToShowOnMarkers: [
     { id: 'name', text: 'Flight' },
     { id: 'origin.city', text: 'Origin' },